sendbird/sendbird-uikit-react/README.md

 ## Running the tests

 We have implemented tests for dumb ui components only.
-Technologies used: Jest, Enzyme and react-dom/test-utils
+Technologies used: Jest and testing-library

 ```
 npm run test